mearns/loglow/README.md

 ### Decorators

-A **decorator** is function that returns a set of metadata that gets added to all initial log entries for a logger.
+A **decorator** is function that returns a set of metadata that gets added to all log entries for a logger.

 ### Middleware